freeCodeCamp/freeCodeCamp/guide/english/java/garbage-collection/index.md

 * There are generally four different ways to make an object eligible for garbage collection.
 1. Nullifying the reference variable
 2. Re-assigning the reference variable
-3. Object is created inside a block and reference goes out of scope once control exit that block.
+3. An object is created inside a block and reference goes out of scope once control exit that block.
 4. [Island of Isolation](http://www.geeksforgeeks.org/island-of-isolation-in-java/)

 ## Ways of requesting JVM to run Garbage Collector<sup>1</sup>